SilentStorm2k/SilentStorm2k.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey there!
-I'm a Software Developer at Garuda Labs and a Master's student in Computer Science at the [University of Colorado, Boulder](https://www.colorado.edu/).
+I'm a Software Developer at Garuda Labs and an incoming Master's student in Computer Science at the [Georgia Institute of Technology, Atlanta](https://www.gatech.edu/).
 I love building things, optimizing systems, and making the most out of available resources.
 Also, I’d prefer not to be replaced by AI (for now).

 In my free time, I travel (alot), explore new technologies, play badminton and other sports, and attempt (often unsuccessfully) to write poetry and blogs.